Resource 2.7.1 - Radio Receivers

 The community telecenters follow different organizational models:

-- the adoption model, in which an NGO serves as the host organization, managing the center and integrating it, to one degree or another, into the organization's core business;
+- the adoption model, where an NGO serves as the host organization, managing the center and integrating it, to one degree or another, into the organization's core business;

-- the municipal model, in which a government agency opens a center, often disseminating information, decentralizing services, and encouraging civic participation as well as providing public ICT access; and
+- the municipal model, where a government agency opens a center, often disseminating information, decentralizing services, and encouraging civic participation as well as providing public ICT access; and

 - the private-sector/commercial model, in which entrepreneurs launch for-profit centers with "social good" services offered as well.